IanGross/CSCI-2961-01/Lab-08.md

 4 word solutions

-Shortest path between cold and warm is cold cord word worm warm
+Shortest path between cold and warm is:

+cold
+cord
+word
+worm
+warm

-Shortest path between love and hate is love hove have
+Shortest path between love and hate is:

+love
+hove
+have